ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ```
    {:pre}

    By default, the maximum number of requests that can be processed concurrently per instance is `10` leading to autoscaling and this value can be changed using `--concurrency or -cn` flag.
-   {: tip}
+   {:tip}

 4. The default for maximum number of instances when an application is created is 10 instances, so you should see that there were 10 instances created.
 If you didn't want to allow as many instances to be created, you can adjust the max scale to be a lower number.
 While your serverless application can easily scale up, you may depend on a downstream service such as a SQL DB that can only handle a limited number of connections or another rate limited API.
 Let's try limiting the number of instances for this frontend application.
     ```sh